 Do you ever ask yourself, “Why does my child…?”
 Maybe your child suddenly started acting out, and it feels random.
-Or maybe certain tasks are really hard for your child, and it might seem like there’s no reason for it.
+Or maybe certain tasks are really hard for your child, and it seems like there’s no reason for it.

 If you don’t understand why your child acts a certain way, you’re not alone.
 Lots of families have trouble making sense of what their kids do and say.
-But kids’ behavior can be a way of expressing something they can’t explain or don’t understand.
+But kids’ behavior can be a way of expressing something they can’t explain.
 This is often true of kids who are struggling in some way at school.

 Like many families, you may feel like your child’s behavior is hard to predict.
 But in most cases, if you look closely over time, you can find patterns.
 Taking a few notes can help you find these patterns and start to look for solutions.